Progressive Keys

 Lessons and Performances

-Lessons are 30 minutes on a weekly basis at a rate of $20 per lesson for adult students, or $70 a month for full time students.
+Lessons are 30 minutes on a weekly basis (other than school breaks) at a rate $72 per month ($21+/lesson).

 My lesson schedule follows the school district's calendar for the school year.
 There are no lessons during the fall, spring, and holiday breaks.
 A few “flexible weeks” are built into the calendar to allow for rescheduling as needed.
 In case of sickness or a conflict with scheduling, virtual lessons are offered or may be rescheduled.

 Lessons during the summer are optional and on a flexible basis.
-This is also a great option for students who may have a difficult time meeting during the school year.
+This is also a great option for beginners, or students who may have a difficult time meeting during the school year.

-There are 2 formal recitals during the school year which are usually held at the Farmington library.
+There are 2 formal recitals during the school year which are held at the Farmington library auditorium.
 Recitals will take place in the fall (November) and early spring (March or April).
 I hold optional performance classes at my home studio in preparation for recitals, and during December to perform Christmas music.

 Reviews... coming soon